kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(3\) For ultimate development of the airport, as indicated in the current approved airport layout plan to the extent consistent with the National Airport Plan;

-\(4\) For approach protection meeting the standards of §77.23 as applied to §§77.25 and 77.27 of this chapter;
+\(4\) For approach protection meeting the standards of [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.23   Heliport imaginary surfaces.|§77.23]] as applied to §[[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.25   Applicability.|§77.25]] and 77.27 of this chapter;

-\(5\) To allow installing an ALS (as described in §151.13), in which case the costs of acquiring land needed for it are eligible for 75 percent United States participation if the need is shown in the National Airport Plan, based on the best information available to the FAA for the forecast period;
+\(5\) To allow installing an ALS (as described in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.13   Federal-aid Airport Program: Policy affecting landing aid requirements.|§151.13]]), in which case the costs of acquiring land needed for it are eligible for 75 percent United States participation if the need is shown in the National Airport Plan, based on the best information available to the FAA for the forecast period;

 \(6\) To allow proper use, operation, or maintenance of the airport as a public facility, including offsite lands needed for locating necessary parts of the utility systems serving the airport;